symprofold/Domain_Separator/README.md

 # Domain_Separator

-The tool takes a multidomain pdb file as input, identifies the structural domains and creates a FASTA file with domain sequences separated by line breaks.
+The tool takes a multidomain PDB file as input, identifies the structural domains and creates a FASTA file with domain sequences separated by line breaks.

 ## Requirements
 ChimeraX 1.6

 ## Installation
 If you face any issues during the installation, just contact us.
 You find our email here: https://github.com/symprofold .